-Contributed by George A. Whitehouse1 and Geoffrey M. Lang2
+Contributed by George A. Whitehouse and Geoffrey M. Lang

-1Cooperative Institute for Climate, Ocean, and Ecosystem Studies (CICOES), University of Washington, Seattle WA species and communities and reflects the resistance of the community to perturbations (Shin et al., 2010).
+Description of indicator: The mean lifespan of the community is a proxy for the turnover rate of species and communities and reflects the resistance of the community to perturbations (Shin et al., 2010).
 The indicator for mean lifespan of the groundfish community is modeled after the method for mean lifespan presented in (Shin et al., 2010).
-Lifespan estimates of groundfish species regularly encountered during the NMFS/AFSC biennial summer bottom-trawl survey of the Gulf of Alaska were retrieved from the AFSC Life History Database22.
+Lifespan estimates of groundfish species regularly encountered during the NMFS/AFSC biennial summer bottom-trawl survey of the Gulf of Alaska were retrieved from the AFSC Life History Database.
 The groundfish community mean lifespan is weighted by the relative biomass of groundfish species sampled during the summer bottom-trawl survey.
 Initially, the GOA bottom trawl survey was conducted triennially from 1984 to 1999, and then switched to a biennial schedule beginning in 2001.